-Confess your sins to one another and pray for one another, that you may be healed.
-The prayer of a righteous person has great power as it is working (James 5:16).
+Therefore confess your sins to each other and pray for each other so that you may be healed.
+The prayer of a righteous person is powerful and effective.

-A truly wonderful thing happens as we explore and engage this spiritual rhythm of confession in everyday life.
-Spiritual formation happens.
-The Holy Spirit of God forms us to be like Jesus to the smiling pleasure and glory of God the Father.
+A truly wonderful thing happens as we explore and engage this spiritual rhythm of confession in everyday life: spiritual formation.
+The Holy Spirit forms us to be like Jesus, to the pleasure and glory of God the Father.